What is a clean break order?

 Need help agreeing on how to divide your finances?

-How do you make your financial arrangements legally-binding?
+How do you make your financial arrangements legally binding?

-If you both agree, you can make your financial arrangements made legally binding through a consent order.
+If you both agree, you can make your financial arrangements legally binding through a consent order.
 This is sent to the Family Court to be reviewed by a Judge and is legally binding once approved and sealed.
 It’s called a consent order because you’ve both consented (agreed) to it.

 Is a consent order the same as a clean break?